filipealva/PickerView/README.md

 #### Label or Custom View?

-Even if `func pickerView(_ pickerView: PickerView, styleForLabel label: UILabel, highlighted: Bool)` and `func pickerView(_ pickerView: PickerView, viewForRow row: Int, index: Int, highlited: Bool, reusingView view: UIView?)` are optional methods in `PickerViewDelegate` you must implement at least one of them.
+Even if `func pickerView(_ pickerView: PickerView, styleForLabel label: UILabel, highlighted: Bool)` and `func pickerView(_ pickerView: PickerView, viewForRow row: Int, highlited: Bool, reusingView view: UIView?)` are optional methods in `PickerViewDelegate` you must implement at least one of them.
 If you want to present your data using only a label (which you can customize too), implement the first one, but if you want to present your data in a totally customized view, you should implement the second one.

 **NOTE:** If you implement the two methods mentioned above, `PickerView` will always present your data using the custom view you provided.